 Vaginismus & The Role Of Pelvic Floor Physiotherapy: A Journey Toward Pleasure

 Vaginismus is a distressing condition that affects many women worldwide, yet it often goes undiagnosed and untreated due to the stigma and lack of awareness surrounding it.
 This involuntary tightening of the pelvic floor muscles can make vaginal penetration, including sexual intercourse and gynecological examinations, painful or even impossible.
-However, there are highly effective treatment options for those suffering from vaginismus including Pelvic Floor Physiotherapy.
+However, there are highly effective treatment options for those suffering from vaginismus, including Pelvic Floor Physiotherapy.
 In this article, we will explore Vaginismus, its causes, and the role of pelvic floor physiotherapy in treating this condition effectively.

 ⭐ Key Takeaways